giros-dit/python-ngsi-ld-client/docs/ContextInformationConsumptionApi.md

     geometry = 'geometry_example' # str | Geometry as per clause 4.10.
 It is part of geoquery.
 It shall be one if geometry or georel are present.  (optional) georel = ngsi_ld_client.QueryEntityGeorelParameter() # QueryEntityGeorelParameter | Geo relationship as per clause 4.10.
 It is part of geoquery.
 It shall be one if geometry or georel are present.  (optional) coordinates = ngsi_ld_client.QueryEntityCoordinatesParameter() # QueryEntityCoordinatesParameter | Coordinates serialized as a string as per clause 4.10.
 It is part of geoquery.
-It shall be one if geometry or georel are present.  (optional) geoproperty = 'location' # str | The name of the Property that contains the geospatial data that will be used to resolve the geoquery.
+It shall be one if geometry or georel are present.  (optional) geoproperty = 'geoproperty_example' # str | The name of the Property that contains the geospatial data that will be used to resolve the geoquery.
 By default, will be location (see clause 4.7).
-It shall be ignored unless a geoquery is present.  (optional) (default to 'location') geometry_property = 'geometry_property_example' # str | In the case of GeoJSON Entity representation, this parameter indicates which GeoProperty to use for the toplevel geometry field.  (optional) lang = 'lang_example' # str | It is used to reduce languageMaps to a string or string array property in a single preferred language.  (optional) scope_q = 'scope_q_example' # str | Scope query (see clause 4.19).  (optional)
+It shall be ignored unless a geoquery is present.  (optional) geometry_property = 'geometry_property_example' # str | In the case of GeoJSON Entity representation, this parameter indicates which GeoProperty to use for the toplevel geometry field.  (optional) lang = 'lang_example' # str | It is used to reduce languageMaps to a string or string array property in a single preferred language.  (optional) scope_q = 'scope_q_example' # str | Scope query (see clause 4.19).  (optional)